saidelimam/portfolio/README.md

-# Portfolio Website
+# Said Elimam - Portfolio Website

-A modern, responsive portfolio website built with HTML, CSS (compiled from LESS), and vanilla JavaScript, powered by Vite for optimal development and build experience.
+A modern, responsive portfolio website for Said Elimam - Filmmaker, Music Composer and Engineer from Paris.
+Built with HTML, CSS (compiled from LESS), and vanilla JavaScript, powered by Vite for optimal development and build experience.

 ## Project Structure